keboola/connection-docs/management/project/limits/index.md

 whether you are using a [demo or a production project](/components/writers/bi-tools/gooddata/).
 The demo project is provided free of charge.

 ## Platform Limits
-Apart from the business limits, there are limitations of **what Keboola Connection platform can take**.
-These limits are either defined by the underlying technologies, or by what we believe is the correct use of the platform.
+Apart from the business limits, there are limitations to **what the Keboola Connection platform can take**.
+These limits are either defined by the underlying technologies or by what we believe is the correct use of the platform.
 The technical platform limits are **non-negotiable** and **cannot be upgraded** by updating the contract.
 Nonetheless, we certainly would like to hear if you hit them.